Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 The money tree should be potted in soil that can support its requirements.
 If you use soil that does not support well drainage, it will retain more moisture than required.

-The pot in which you have potted the money tree should have proper drainage holes at the bottom to allow the excess water to drain out.
+The pot where you have potted the money tree should have proper drainage holes at the bottom to allow the excess water to drain out.
 You can place tables at the bottom of the pot before filling it with soil.
 It will prevent the blockage of the drainage holes.

 You can use cactus mix and add perlite to it to make it well-draining.
 The soil should have enough nutrition and should be able to hold the required moisture.

 A soil that retains too much water makes the leaves droopy.
-If you want to avoid that, you should start using well-draining soil for your money tree.
+To avoid that, you should start using well-draining soil for your money tree.

 Also Read: What Kind Of Soil Does A Money Tree Need? (+Best Soil Mix)